 NHS cholesterol test

-The NHS offer blood tests which can be done at your GP’s or a local hospital.
+The NHS offers blood tests that can be done at your GP’s or a local hospital.
 A trained nurse or doctor will take your blood, usually a venous sample.

 Home cholesterol test